firmoholanda/stay-in-touch/README.md

 # 📃 stay-in-touch

-in this project, we build a social media app that allows users to post comments, like or dislike a comment, send a friendship invitation and display all information on a timeline.
+This repo includes initial code for social media app.
+Its purpose is to be a starting point for Microverse students.
+In this project, we build a social media app that allows users to post comments, like or dislike a comment, send a friendship invitation, and display all information on a timeline.